BinomialLLC/basis_universal/README.md

 `basisu -ktx2 x.png -comp_level 5 -max_endpoints 16128 -max_selectors 16128`

 Note `-comp_level`'s 3-4 are almost as good as 5 and are a lot faster.

+The compressor is multithreaded by default, but this can be disabled using the `-no_multithreading` command line option.
+The transcoder is currently single threaded although it supports multithreading decompression of multiple texture slices in parallel.

 ### Unpacking .basis/.KTX2 files to .PNG/.KTX files